 A Meaty Existence

 Her Bawdiness showed me the absurdity of the human condition and the healing potential of laughter in a society that’s seeing a little too much of the suppressed monsters’ influence.
-With her as my muse, I started writing my first book.
+With her as my muse, I started writing books.

-And so, what you will read in my books—the sheer brazenness—is not my fault.
-She made me write it, I swear (… often).
-But I’m not complaining: she made me a writer.
+And so, what you will read in these books—the sheer brazenness—is not my fault.
+She made me write it, I swear (often).
+I’m not complaining: she made me a writer.

 I feel like a good fit in the category of Australian author because the Aussie humour is tongue-in-cheek and lippy.
 And I love being a romance writer.
-Through my protagonist, I get to be my own brand of princess: not a twenty-two-inch waisted codependent drag.
-Nope.
+Through my protagonist, I get to be my own brand of princess.
+Not a twenty-two-inch waisted, or wasted, codependent drag or slag.
 More Princess Kiss My Arse than Princess Pushover.

 I’m a blogger too.
-Most of my blog posts are satirical.
-I can’t help that—it’s the way I’m wired.
-But some are of a more serious nature.
-Why?
-Because life is romance and comedy and everything in between; because I know that, like me, you need the whole story, and only you can complete yourself.
-It makes for a more realistic kind of happily ever after … end of story.
+As with my books, my blogs have a satirical edge.
+I can’t help that; it’s the way I’m wired.
+Even so, some posts are of a more serious nature because life is often romanticised, when in actuality, it’s comedy and tragedy and everything in between.
+And because I know that, like me, you need the whole story and only you can complete yourself.
+It makes for a more real-world kind of happily ever after.
+End of story.